Explore Military Tools for ArcGIS

 - In the Contents pane, for the RLOS_Visibility_2 layer, right-click the symbol for Visible by 1 Observer and choose a light green color.

-- For non-visible data, choose a light red.
+- For Not Visible, choose a light red.

 - If necessary, zoom out so that you can observe the axis of advance for both the U.S. 327th and U.S. 328th Infantry Regiments.